treeverse/lakeFS/docs/index.md

 Instead, make updates to the desired data assets on a branch and then utilize a lakeFS merge to atomically expose the data to downstream consumers.

-To learn more about atomic cross-collection updates, check out [this video](https://www.youtube.com/watch?v=9OsjUvk5UJU) which describes the concept in more detail.
+To learn more about atomic cross-collection updates, check out [this video](https://www.youtube.com/watch?v=9OsjUvk5UJU) which describes the concept in more detail, along with [this notebook](https://github.com/treeverse/lakeFS-samples/blob/main/01-multi-table-transaction-consistency-deltalake-lakefs/lakeFS-DeltaLake-multi-table-transaction-consistency.ipynb).

-#### Troubleshooting production problems
+### Troubleshooting production problems

 Data engineers are often asked to validate the data.
 A user might report inconsistencies, question the accuracy, or simply report it to be incorrect.
 Since the data continuously changes, it is challenging to understand its state at the time of the error.